Loading...

 Correct Answer: D

-Rational: Benign prostatic hyperplasia (BPH) is an enlargement of the prostate gland that narrows the urethral lumen and leads to increased prostatic smooth muscle tone.
+Rationale: Benign prostatic hyperplasia (BPH) is an enlargement of the prostate gland that narrows the urethral lumen and leads to increased prostatic smooth muscle tone.
 It develops primarily in the periurethral or transitional zone of the prostate.
 The pathogenesis of BPH is incompletely understood; older age and the presence of functioning Leydig cells of the testes are essential for its development.
 In men younger than 40 years who have low testosterone levels (and who are not treated with androgen), BPH is rare.

 Pregnancy